paulob5/myclubs-frontend-challenge/README.md

 ## what you should create

-create a simple screen that displays screen which displays one of our sports activities with a call to action asking the user to "book it now". your app should fetch the data from this endpoint.
+create a simple screen that displays one of our sports activities with a call to action asking the user to "book it now". your app should fetch the data from this endpoint.

 ```